liuqivandy/aKNNO/README.md

 # Introduction

-aKNNO is a R package to build an optimized adaptive k-Nearst-Neighbors graph for single-cell and spatial transcriptomics clustering.
+aKNNO is a R package to build an optimized adaptive k-Nearst-Neighbor graph for single-cell and spatial transcriptomics clustering.

 <a name="installation"/>